nodebeats/nodebeats/README.md

         * cd admin
         * npm run prod

-    * To run the admin app in browser
+    * To run the admin app in browser, type the following url
         * http://localhost:3000/admin/login - for login page
         * http://localhost:3000/admin/dashboard  -  for dashboard page
         * https://localhost:3000/admin/{{route}} - for any {{route}}